Anthropic’s new paper was the highlight of the day:

 Defending Custom GPT Instructions:

-questioned how to prevent their GPT’s instructions from being copied, and discussions pointed to the nature of GPTs being publicly accessible, as explained by@thepitviper
+@rico_builderquestioned how to prevent their GPT’s instructions from being copied, and discussions pointed to the nature of GPTs being publicly accessible, as explained by@thepitviper. -

 Selling Custom GPTs While Preventing Leaks: